-The National Health Law Program Washington, D.C. office seeks a talented, enthusiastic and versatile Development Officer, who will work closely with the Development and Communication teams.
+The National Health Law Program seeks a talented, enthusiastic and versatile Development Officer, who will work closely with the Development and Communication teams.
+This position is open for either our Washington, D.C. office or Los Angeles, California office.

 The National Health Law Program protects and advances the health rights of low income and underserved individuals.
 The National Health Law Program advocates, educates and litigates at the federal and state levels.
 Our offices (in Los Angeles, Washington, D.C., and Carrboro, N.C.) manage a broad array of national, state, and local advocacy efforts, ranging from complex analyses of federal and state laws, policy advocacy, litigation, training, and individual technical support.
 We work with lawyers and advocates, community-based entities, federal and state policymakers, health care providers, and clients to address the needs of underserved people.